SPRINT: Scalable and Predictive Intent Refinement for LLM-Enhanced Session-based Recommendation: Acknowledgments

-\smallsection{Global Intent Pool (GIP).} We maintain the GIP, denoted as $\mathcal{G}$, to constrain the LLM’s output space for session-level intent discovery.
-We first initialize $\mathcal{G}$ by using Prompt $\mathcal{P}_2$ to ask the LLM, conditioned on the recommendation domain $D$ (e.g., Beauty), to generate a set of basic intents (e.g., “anti-aging”, “fragrance-free products”).
+\smallsection{Global Intent Pool (GIP).} We introduce GIP, denoted as $\mathcal{G}$, to constrain the LLM’s output space for session-level intent identification.
+We first initialize $\mathcal{G}$ by instructing the LLM using a prompt $\mathcal{P}_\text{GIP}$ conditioned on the recommendation domain $D$ (e.g., Beauty): ``\texttt{Generate a minimal set of distinct intents from general to domain-specific for <$D$>.}'' This process yields basic, domain-relevant concepts (e.g., ``anti-aging'', ``fragrance-free products''), formally defined as:

-After initialization, we sequentially generate intents for each session using the P\&C loop (described in the next section), where the LLM attempts to identify one or more relevant intents from $\mathcal{G}$.
-If no appropriate intent is found, the LLM generates a new intent $c'$.
-The new intent is then added to $\mathcal{G}$, only if it is validated to contribute to an accurate prediction of user behavior:
+After initialization, the P\&C loop is executed per session $S$: The LLM identifies relevant intents from $\mathcal{G}$ or generates a new intent $c'$ only when no suitable candidates exist. $c'$ is integrated into $\mathcal{G}$ only if it contributes to an accurate prediction of user behavior via $\mathcal{G} \leftarrow \mathcal{G} \cup \{c'\}$.
+By sharing predefined intents and generating new ones only as needed, GIP constrains the proliferation of redundant concepts, maintaining a compact and discriminative intent set.\footnote{In our experiments, the final number of generated intents is 120, 135, and 118 for Beauty, Yelp, and Book, respectively.}

-By reusing intents in $\mathcal{G}$ across sessions and accumulating validated ones on the fly, we improve output consistency, reduce hallucinations, and progressively incorporate novel intents.
+\smallsection{Predict‑and‑Correct (P\&C) loop.} We introduce the P\&C loop, which iteratively refines and validates inferred intents to ensure high informativeness.
+We define intent informativeness through recommendation utility: an intent is valid only if it facilitates the accurate prediction of subsequent user behaviors.

-\smallsection{Predict‑and‑Correct (P\&C) Loop.} We introduce the P\&C loop, designed to validate the quality of the LLM-generated intents.
-Our key idea is to consider the inferred intents informative only if they lead to an accurate prediction of user behaviors within the session.
-For each training session $S \in \mathcal{S}_{\text{train}}$, we first construct a small \textit{intent validation task} with $I_S = \{i_{\text{in}}, i_{\text{out}_1}, \dots, i_{\text{out}_M}\}$, where $i_{\text{in}}$ denotes the held-out in-session item, and $i_{\text{out}_m}$ are $M$ out-of-session items not observed in $S$.\footnote{As the simplest choice, we hold out the last item in the session, and randomly select the out-of-session items. $M$ is set to $5$.} The LLM is instructed to infer underlying intents from session $S$, and then \textbf{predict} the item $\hat{i} \in I_S$ that is most likely to be the held-out item based on the inferred intents.
-If $\hat{i}$ matches the ground-truth in-session item $i_{\text{in}}$, the inferred intents are accepted; otherwise, they are rejected, and the LLM is provided with verbal feedback to \textbf{correct} its reasoning process.
+For each session $S \in \mathcal{S}_{\text{hard}}$, we first construct a small \textit{intent validation task} by holding out the last item $i_N$ from $S$.
+We then define a candidate set $I_S = \{i_{N}, i_{\text{out}_1}, \dots, i_{\text{out}_M}\}$, where $\{i_{\text{out}_m}\}_{m=1}^M$ are $M$ out-of-session items not observed in $S$.\footnote{As the simplest choice, we randomly select the out-of-session items. $M$ is set to $5$.} The LLM is instructed to infer underlying intents from session $S$, and then \textbf{predict} the item $\hat{i} \in I_S$ that is most likely to be the held-out item based on the inferred intents.
+If $\hat{i}$ matches $i_N$, the inferred intents are accepted; otherwise, they are rejected.
+The LLM is then provided with verbal feedback to rectify its reasoning process and \textbf{correct} the intents.